$\Sigma^{+}\to p\ell^{+}\ell^{-}$ decays within the standard model and beyond: Summary and conclusions

 \section{Summary and conclusions}

-We have revisited all aspects of the calculation of the rate and forward-backward asymmetry for the mode $\Sigma^+\to p \mu^+\mu^-$.
-This was motivated by the expected more precise measurement by LHCb as well as recent progress in related modes by BESIII.
+We have revisited all aspects of the calculation of the rate and muon forward-backward asymmetry for the mode \,$\Sigma^+\to p \mu^+\mu^-$.\, This was motivated by the expected more precise measurement by LHCb and recent progress in related modes by BESIII.
+We now summarize our results and compare them with the existing literature.

-Within the SM, we corrected a long-standing issue with the SD contribution, but found that it is still negligible with respect to the LD contribution.
-For the latter, we updated existing experimental input which reduced the error in the predictions that is attributable to experimental error.
-The fourfold ambiguity in the prediction remains, but we proposed several ways to address this issue from the experimental side.
-With the new numbers, the estimate for hadronic error obtained by interpolating the leading order relativistic and heavy-baryon $\chi$PT results is also diminished, to the extent that the four separate solutions remain separate throughout the range.
+Within the SM, we have corrected a long-standing issue with the short-distance contribution.
+We updated the evaluation of the Wilson coefficient $C_{7\gamma}$ from Ref.\,\cite{Shifman:1976de}, arriving at a much larger value than previously used.
+Nevertheless, its impact on the \,$\Sigma^+\to p\mu^+\mu^-$\, rate is still negligible relative to the long-distance contribution.

+We have also updated the experimental input to the determination of the dominant long-distance contribution to \,$\Sigma^+\to p\mu^+\mu^-$.\, This reduced the uncertainty in the predictions that is attributable to experimental error.
+With the new numbers, the estimate for hadronic error obtained by interpolating the results from leading-order relativistic baryon $\chi$PT and from its heavy-baryon formulation is also diminished, to the extent that the four separate solutions remain separate throughout the interpolated range.

+In spite of these improvements, the fourfold ambiguity in the prediction for the rate remains.
+We discussed several ways which could address this issue from the experimental side.
+The preliminary data on the dimuon invariant-mass spectrum reported very recently by LHCb~\cite{LHCb:2024} suggests a preference for solution\,\,4, which was already favored, along with solutions 1 and 3, by the rate measured in 2018~\cite{LHCb:2017rdd}.
+The forthcoming new result of LHCb on the rate will hopefully clarify the picture further.
+Measurements of the \,$\Sigma^+\to pe^+e^-$\, branching fraction, with a judiciously chosen minimum cut on the dielectron invariant mass, potentially feasible by BESIII and LHCb, could offer another avenue to resolve the fourfold ambiguity.
+It might even be possible to reduce the ambiguity to a twofold one if the decay parameter $\gamma_\gamma$ in the radiative mode \,$\Sigma^+\to p\gamma$\, could be measured.
+On the theory side, the desired resolution may be fully attainable in the future via computations on the lattice.